MTG/essentia/doc/sphinxdoc/installing.rst

   sudo apt-get install python-dev python-numpy-dev python-numpy python-yaml python-six

-On Ubuntu/Debian, make sure that ``/usr/local/lib/python3/dist-packages/`` path is included in the list of Python 3 `module search paths <https://docs.python.org/3/tutorial/modules.html#the-module-search-path>`_.
-If it is not included by default, you can configure it in the PYTHONPATH variable.

 Note that, depending on the version of Essentia, different versions of ``libav*`` and ``libtag1-dev`` packages are required.
 See `release notes for official releases <https://github.com/MTG/essentia/releases>`_.

 Since the 2.1-beta3 release of Essentia, the required version of TagLib (``libtag1-dev``) is greater or equal to ``1.9``.
 The required version of LibAv (``libavcodec-dev``, ``libavformat-dev``, ``libavutil-dev`` and ``libavresample-dev``) is greater or equal to ``10``.
 The appropriate versions are distributed in Ubuntu 14.10 or later, and in Debian wheezy-backports.
 If you want to install Essentia on older versions of Ubuntu/Debian, you will have to `install a proper LibAv version from source <FAQ.html#build-essentia-on-ubuntu-14-04-or-earlier>`_.